platelet-rich plasma

 PRP has been shown to aid in the healing and regeneration of tendons and ligaments.
 Common conditions that are able to be treated include achilles tendinopathy, rotator cuff syndrome, tennis/golfers elbow and plantar fasciitis.

-Recent studies have shown that PRP therapy for osteoarthritis of the knee relieves pain and increases function in more than three out of four patients treated.
+Studies have shown that PRP therapy for osteoarthritis of the knee relieves pain and increases function in more than three out of four patients treated.

 The National Institute for Health and Care Excellence (NICE) recently reviewed four studies that involved a total of 933 patients.
 The studies showed the following benefits: